ryanphuang/e8/readme.md

   system functionality will be mapped to Page 0.
 Future fancy hardware will be mapped to the following small-id pages in the address space.
 - Multi-core and ring protection (future plan): `e8` will not have protection rings (e.g. kernel mode and user mode).
-Rather, it will use an approach similar to ARM's TrustZone, where there will be a previledged VM that can manipulate other VM's execution and page tables.
+Instead, it will use an approach similar to ARM's TrustZone, where there will be a previledged VM that can manipulate other child VMs' execution state and page tables.
+- Interrupts (future plan): Inside a VM, there will be events, but there will be no interrupt handlers.
+A VM can suspend itself and wake up on an interrupt event, so a VM can be event driven, but code execution will not be forced to suspend.
+A previledged VM, however, can simulate interrupt handling on its child VMs, if it is desired to.
 - Language support: The project (simulator, assembler, compiler) is written in golang, and I plan to implement a subset of golang that compiles to `e8`, the assembler and the compiler will be ported to that subset language later in